tldr-pages/tldr/pages/common/bandwhich.md

 `bandwhich --total-utilization`

-- Show network utilization for a specific network interface:
+- Show the network utilization for a specific network interface:

 `bandwhich --interface {{eth0}}`